-Folliculitis keloidalis nuchae (also called acne keloidalis) is best grouped as one of the neutrophilic scarring alopecias.
+Folliculitis keloidalis (also called folliculitis keloidalis nuchae) is best grouped as one of the neutrophilic scarring alopecias.

 Low power view exhibits a dense superficial and deep inflammatory process with dermal scarring and follicular disruption (Figure 1).
 There may be variable degrees of overlying scale crust with tufted hair follicles evident as multiple hair shafts within widened follicular infundibulae (Figures 1 and 2).
 In the dermis are disrupted hair follicles with scattered naked hair shafts seen within a fibrotic dermis (Figures 2 and 3).
 There is a dense lymphoplasmacytic infiltrate with scattered neutrophils (Figure 4).